Back to Blog

 How Zensus answers this automatically

-Doing this by hand works — until your forecast is stale the moment a transaction clears or an invoice slips.
+Doing this by hand works, right up until your forecast goes stale the moment a transaction clears or an invoice slips.
 That's the part Zensus automates.

-Connect your bank (via Plaid), QuickBooks, and HubSpot, and Zensus places every recurring inflow and outflow — including each payroll run, your annual and quarterly contracts, and your committed bills — on the exact day it actually hits your account.
-Your runway updates in real time as transactions clear, so the balance projected to each payroll date is always current, not a snapshot from last week.
+Connect your bank (via Plaid), QuickBooks, and HubSpot, and Zensus places every recurring inflow and outflow (each payroll run, your annual and quarterly contracts, and your committed bills) on the exact day it actually hits your account.
+Your cash flow forecast updates in real time as transactions clear, so the balance projected to each payroll date is always current, not a snapshot from last week.
+How Zensus handles your financial data is documented on the security page.

-If you'd rather see it than build it, you can start a 14-day free trial and have your real runway — and your next two payroll dates — in front of you in a couple of minutes.
+If you'd rather see it than build it, you can start a 14-day free trial (plans are on the pricing page) and have your live cash flow forecast and your next two payroll dates in front of you in a couple of minutes.

 Frequently asked questions